What is copy editing?

 The Writing Center at the University of North Carolina at Chapel Hill notes that proofreading and editing are separate processes.
 “Although many people use the terms interchangeably,” it observes, “proofreading and editing are two different stages of the revision process … editing is what you begin doing as soon as you finish your first draft.”

-In academic writing, copy editing is an important function in ensuring the consistency and accuracy of a thesis.
-The main aim of copy editing is to eliminate any barriers between the reader and what the writer wants to convey.
-It locates and resolves any issues in the writing before the thesis is submitted.
+The main aim of our academic advice is to help to eliminate any barriers between the reader and what the writer wants to convey.
+We identify and point out any issues in the writing before the thesis is submitted.

 These issues take many forms.
-Typically, the editor will make dozens of changes for every page he or she proofreads and edits.
-Where there are tables or illustrations in the thesis, we check that the information they present is consistent with the relevant text and any summaries of the data in them.
-We improve the overall content and presentation of a manuscript, and suggest specific ways in which the author can make further improvements to it.
-Where necessary, we carefully rearrange sentences to make them clearer and have greater impact.
+Typically, we make dozens of suggested changes for every page we analyse.
+Where there are tables or illustrations in a thesis, we check that the information they present is consistent with the relevant text and any summaries of the data in them.
+We suggest specific ways in which the author can make further improvements to the text.

-Ultimately, expressing the writer’s meaning with sufficient clarity is the core responsibility of an editor.
-It brings about a transformation of the writer’s ideas.
-There is always a significant difference between the writer’s version and our completed version.
-Our skill lies in seeing what the writer is trying to say, and saying it better.
+There is always a significant difference between the writer’s first draft and the completed version.
+Our skill lies in seeing what the writer is trying to say, and helping him or her to say it better.